Machine-learning techniques for model-independent searches in dijet final states: Performance analysis

 We now turn to investigating to what extent the differences in the input features can explain differences between the sensitivity of the anomaly detection methods.
-We measure the improvement in sensitivity by comparing the expected upper limits on signal cross sections without and with anomaly detection.
+We measure the improvement in sensitivity by comparing the expected upper limits on signal cross sections obtained in Ref.~\cite{CMS:2024nsz} in data, without and with anomaly detection.
 We calculate the limit improvement factor by taking the ratio of the limit without, to the limit with, anomaly detection.
 A value larger than one for this metric indicates that using anomaly detection improves the expected limit by the same factor with respect to the inclusive search.

 Figure~\ref{fig:supervised-vs-ad} compares the SIC and the limit improvement factor.
 We observe a clear correlation between the two variables.
 In particular, for each method we observe a clear correlation between the separation power of the input features for a given signal and the performance on the same signal.
 Depending on the method, the improvements in the limits from the anomaly detection methods are between two and eight times smaller than the SIC obtained from the supervised classifiers.
 This performance gap is mainly caused by the inferior tagging of anomaly detection methods owing to their model-agnostic approaches.
-A difference of at most $\sim$30\% can also be attributed to systematic uncertainties and non-asymptotic statistical effects.
+A difference of at most $\sim$30\% can also be attributed to effects accounted for in the limit-setting procedure but not in the SIC: systematic uncertainties (Section~\ref{sec:limits_sys_uncs}) and the uncertainty in the expected background yield in the signal region.

 The size of the performance gap is seen to vary significantly between different anomaly detection methods.
-The best performing method in this comparison is \TNT, which reaches half of the improvement of the corresponding supervised classifier for several signals.
-Despite its use of information about the signals during training, \quak only ranks second. \cathode and \cathodeb follow, being the methods least successful at extracting the separation power present in their datasets.
-This is partially compensated by stronger input features, especially for the \XtoYY signal family at 3\TeV.
+The best performing methods in this comparison are \cwola and \TNT, which reach half of the improvement of the corresponding supervised classifier for several signals.
+Despite its use of information about the signals during training, \quak does not reach the same performance. \cathode and \cathodeb follow, being the methods least successful at extracting the separation power present in their datasets.
+This is partially compensated by stronger input features for \cathode and \cathodeb, especially for the \XtoYY signal family at 3\TeV.

 The direct comparison of \cathode and \cathodeb, for which only the input features are different, also highlights an effect already described in Ref.~\cite{Finke:2023ltw}: input features that carry no information about the signal can reduce the performance of weakly supervised methods.
 Indeed, it can be seen in Fig.~\ref{fig:supervised-vs-ad} that \cathode almost always outperforms \cathodeb.
 A careful investigation unveils that \cathodeb surpasses \cathode for all signal models that contain b jets, but is otherwise less performant.
 Using classifiers based on large ensembles of boosted decision trees, rather than neural networks as employed in this study, has been seen to mitigate the performance loss due to uninformative features~\cite{Finke:2023ltw}, and may be employed in future searches.